 Clients can request appointments through the portal, and availability syncing is included even at lower pricing tiers.

 Carepatron strikes a good balance between structured documentation and flexible workflow.
 You can choose from dozens of built-in note templates: everything from SOAP and DAP to more narrative-focused styles—or you can create your own using the same intuitive drag-and-drop system used for intake forms.
-You’re not locked into one format, and you can tweak templates as you go without disrupting your flow.

 In testing, the charting assistant was fast, accurate, and impressively easy to use.
 Even basic notes can benefit from automation via saved templates and reusable fields.
 The huge number of integrations you can add to templates makes the AI scribe very versatile.
 Carepatron states that its AI features remain HIPAA, GDPR, and PIPEDA compliant and that it ensures no transcript data is ever used for AI model training.
 Carepatron does not publicly state what tech or specific LLM their AI tools are based on, or the precise details of how data is handled.

+The telehealth feature is user friendly and easy for clients to join.
 Clients don’t need to install anything or jump through hoops to join a session, and the experience on their end is just as seamless.
 Group video calls are also supported on the higher-tier plans, making Carepatron a solid option for practices running group therapy or workshops.

-We rated Carepatron 3 out of 5 stars in this category.
+Carepatron earns a strong 4 out of 5 stars in the Telehealth & Client Engagement category.

 Carepatron handles day-to-day practice operations well, offering a clean and centralized interface for managing clients, appointments, documentation, and billing.
 It’s particularly strong for solo providers or small teams thanks to built-in tools like team permissions, customizable client fields, shared inboxes (via Gmail or Microsoft integrations), and easy appointment workflows.
 You can also manage your intake pipeline, document library, forms, programs, and payments without jumping between tabs or systems.